effect-anything/wa-sqlite/src/examples/README.md

 This VFS keeps all files in memory, persisting database files to IndexedDB.
 It works on all contexts.

-IDBBatchAtomicVFS can trade durability for performance by setting `PRAGMA synchronous=normal`.
+IDBMirrorVFS can trade durability for performance by setting `PRAGMA synchronous=normal`.

 Changing the page size after the database is created is not supported.